LifeAsPixels/Portfolio/README.md

 ### [Experiential_Learning_Course.sql](SQL/Experiential_Learning_Course.sql)
 Cross DB query for attributes and conditions to identify EL courses historically, and moving forward at a University.
 #### Why
 There is no particular attribute as of yet in the course creation process 'on paper' nor in the database to identify which courses qualify as experiental learning credits.
 This has made the process of finding EL courses for students difficult and underrepresented during course registration.
 Courses that qualify as experiental learning have varied criteria.
 Qualifying courses are determined by a combination of each college's criteria and the university's criteria.
+Disclaimer: query had to be a stored procedure and monolithic.

 ## [PowerShell](/Powershell)
-Shell scripts I use to configure a new installation of Windows to my specifications.
+Shell scripts I use to configure a new installation of Windows on a couple PCs to my specifications.

+Store variables and parameters in Settings.ps1.
+Store functions in Functions.ps1.
-Use Settings.ps1 to create the user-variables and parameters.
-Use Functions.ps1 to make the low-level functions for use and recursion in procedures.
-Then use one procedure file for each procedure as necessary so they can be defined and run selectively as a file -- currently only one here.
-Imagine: one user, multiple machines, different configurations for each, but similar ie: this is effectively a way to create a template for a custom user config on VMs, or, rather define the template after some software cofig.
+Store each high-level task in a procedure file (Procedure.ps1).
+Imagine: one user, multiple machines, different configurations for each, but similar. ie: this is effectively a way to create a template for a custom user config on VMs after basic install, or, rather define the portion of the template on top of a base OS install.

 ### [Settings.ps1](/PowerShell/Settings.ps1)
 Static-value variables of all kinds typed by the user.